Alvin H. Danenberg, DDS • Nutritional Periodontist

 August 8, 2016

 Almost everyone knows that smoking is harmful in so many ways.
 It makes your body stink; it’s bad for your mouth; it will kill you.
 By the way, it’s also an expensive habit.
 Fortunately, tobacco use is becoming socially unacceptable.
 These are reasons why many people are trying to quit.
 If you are a smoker, you should quit.
+If you are a cannabis smoker, then you might find it useful to switch to a vape.
+Using the best 510 thread battery might make the switch easier.

 How To Quit?